abhishektiwary01/Walmart/README.md

 ```

 ## Acknowledgements
-- Ajio for the inspiration behind this project.
+- Walmart for the inspiration behind this project.
 - Bootstrap for CSS.
 - Firebase for Authentication.